-In the UK, the business activity in IBBAInt is CIB, where the strategic focus is on large corporate conglomerates and cross-border business between developed markets, in particular between Europe and Latin America.
+In the UK, the Bank operates in the CIB, where the strategic focus is on large economic groups and cross-border business between developed markets, in particular between developed markets and Latin America.

 IBBAInt owns private banking subsidiaries in Switzerland and in the USA, which are the primary delivery channel for the IPB activities of the Itaú Group: Banco Itaú International, headquartered in Miami, and Banco Itaú Suisse S.A., headquartered in Zurich.